Stop smoking metaphor replacement

 Change the metaphor, Stop the habit

-Metaphor Therapy uses a natural ability that we all posses: the ability become aware of how we represent our past.
-The basis of metaphor therapy is that if you can change the metaphor of how you represent the past in your mind, change the mental picture you have of it, then you can change how that experience affects you emotionally.
-The following excerpt from a stop-smoking session demonstrates how with metaphor therapy the change can be simple and fast, happening almost instantly.
+Metaphor Therapy uses a natural ability that we all posses.
+We can become aware of how we represent our past.
+The basis of metaphor therapy is that if you can change the metaphor of how you represent the past in your mind, then you can change how that experience affects you emotionally.
+You just change the mental picture you have of it,

 |Is there anything that would stop you stopping smoking?||Standard Question: Probing for unconscious beliefs|